nasa-gibs/worldview-ar/README.md

 # worldview-ar
-Augmented Reality (AR) prototype to view Earth imagery using imagery from NASA's Global Imagery Browse Services.
+Augmented Reality (AR) prototype to view Earth imagery using imagery from NASA's [Global Imagery Browse Services (GIBS)](https://earthdata.nasa.gov/gibs).

 Developed during the summer of 2018 at NASA / Goddard Space Flight Center and is not currently being actively developed.
 It is based on the Jet Propulsion Laboratory's EVRTH software: